 • While developing its huge hydrocarbon reserves, Qatar has also diversified its economy, and emphasis is being placed on private-sector industrial development, education, health, sport and tourism.

-• Investment laws allow foreign investment in many sectors including agriculture, industry, leisure, tourism, health, education and the exploitation of natural resources, energy and mining – see Trade and Investment for details.
+• Investment laws allow foreign investment in many sectors including agriculture, industry, leisure, tourism, health, education and the exploitation of natural resources, energy and mining – see Investment and Trade in the Business and Economy section for details.

 • The Ministry of Foreign Affairs strives to establish and develop close direct ties with all peace-loving countries and peoples of the world.
 It is keen to participate actively in efforts to deal with the concerns and challenges that the Gulf region encounters.

 • Qatar was actively involved in the discussions leading to the foundation of the Gulf Cooperation Council (GCC) and has hosted a number of their Supreme Council Summit Meetings.